FedosOnGIT/How-to-calculate-numeric-group-interval-functions/Readme.md

 <!-- default file list end -->
 # Dashboard for WinForms - How to Calculate the Numeric Group Interval

-This example shows how to add a custom function that allows you to group data by specified criteria in the WinForm dashboard.
+This example shows how to add a custom function that allows you to group data by the specified criterion in the WinForm dashboard.

 ## Overview